omega8cc/hosting_site_backup_manager/README.txt

 Hosting site Backup Manager
 ===========================

+Requires Provision site Backup Manager extension: http://drupal.org/project/provision_site_backup_manager

-This module adds a more backup options to Aegir.
+This module adds more backup options to Aegir.

 - "Backups" tab to the "site" nodes in the Hostmaster environment.
   The tab shows the backups and enables per backup actions (Restore, Delete and Get).